bitmeal/ros-modbus-device-driver/README.md

 3. :tada: *profit*

 #### ROS parameters and command line arguments
 All [connection parameters](#connection-parameters) are exposed as *private* (namespaced) ROS parameters, and command line arguments.
 Apart from using ROS parameters in a `.launch` file, they can be passed on the command line in the form of `_parameter:=value`.
 Traditional command line arguments have to be supplied like `--parameter value`.
-To run multiple driver instances for multiple divices of the same type, use the `name` parameter per device/driver instance.
+To run multiple driver instances for multiple divices of the same type, use the `name` parameter, assigning a unique name per device/driver instance.
 Available parameters/arguments:
 | ROS param | :computer: command line argument |
 |---|---|
 | `name`        | `--name`      |